One Day in Ubud, an Itinerary for a Perfect Day in Bali’s Verdant Heart

 Getting to Ubud

 As you’ve only got one day in Ubud, you don’t want to waste a second of it, so start out early.
-Hire a driver and car (about $50 a day) so you can concentrate on the lush scenery along the way instead of the roads.
+Hire a driver and car (about $50 a day; if you’re a family or group of friends, go for a mini bus) or a driver and guide who can customise an itinerary so you can concentrate on the lush scenery along the way instead of the roads.
 As you’ve also got two very fine meals scheduled, you’ll need a designated driver.
 Be clear to the driver about the route to take and don’t let him take you the supposedly faster yet slower, traffic-clogged way through Denpasar and Jalan Raya Batubulan.
-We prefer the congested and more scenic roads from Canggu and the North Kuta areas, which take you through sleepy villages of traditional Balinese compounds with pretty pavilions and moss-dappled shrines.
+We prefer the less congested and more scenic roads from Canggu and the North Kuta areas, which take you through sleepy villages of traditional Balinese compounds with pretty pavilions and moss-dappled shrines.
 The drive will take a minimum of one hour, but longer with stops for photos.

 Where to Stay in Ubud